Welcome to Taiwan’s Hiking Paradise!

 Note: You do need a national park permit to climb Mt.
 Qilai.

 Duration: 45 minutes round-trip

 If you’re pressed by time or if hiking is not your thing, but you still want to “get high” then this short and easy (but steep) walk is for you.
 The trail starts just behind Hehuan Visitor Center.
 You have two options here: you can go up and down the same way, or come down the other side along steep staircases then back to the parking lot along the road.
-The summit is a great spot to have your coffee in the morning or to watch the sunset or the famed sea of clouds.
+The summit is a great spot to have your coffee in the morning or watch the sunset looking at the famed sea of clouds.